solid/authentication-panel/HttpSignature.md

 The advantage of `https` URL in particular to refer to keys, is that it allows the client to use HTTP Methods such as `POST` or `PUT` to create keys, as well as `PUT`, `PATCH` and `DELETE` to edit them, solving the problem of key revocation.

+Whichever method is chosen by the client to refer to the key, the Resource's Guard on verifiying the signatures, would be able to check its Web Access Control Rules associated with the resource, to find out if the agent with the given key is allowed access (see [§The Access Control Rules](HttpSignature.md#the-access-control-rules) below).

 ## Solid Use Case

 To explain why we may want keys that are not local to the resource server, we will make a small digression to explain the principal Solid use case.